-First competitor: From the allotted position on the start line on the beach, and on the start signal, the victim enters the water, swims to place a forearm over the top of the allotted swimming buoy, signalling arrival by raising the other arm to a vertical position while in contact with the buoy.
+First competitor: From the allotted position on the start line on the beach, and on the start signal, the victim enters the water, swims to touch the allotted swimming buoy, signalling arrival by raising the other arm to a vertical position while in contact with the buoy.
 The victim then waits in the water on the seaward side of the buoy.